 Retired Chairman, Texas Capital Bank

-Energy Company and its successor company Mission Resources Corporation.
+of Bargo Energy Company and its successor company Mission Resources Corporation.
 Earlier in his career, Mr. Clarkson

-served as executive vice president and chief financial officer for Ocean Energy Corporation
+served as executive vice president and chief financial officer for Ocean Energy Corporation and its predecessor

 George J. Donnelly

 Mr. Donnelly is a Managing Partner of Lilo Ventures, a venture capital firm, having held this